Thomsch/tellina_user_experiment/experiment_design_doc.md

       a few seconds.
 Initial value is `0`.
   - `status`: the status of the current task.
 Can be `success`, `timeout`, `abandon`, or `incomplete`.
 Initial value is "incomplete".
-  - `curr_task`: the sequential task number, this will be the task number showed to the user.
+  - `curr_task`: the user task number, this will be the task number showed to the user.
 Initial value is `1`.
-      - **Note**: the reason we need a "true" task number and a "sequential" task number is because some users might end up starting the experiment with task set 2, in which case, the "true" task number will be `N / 2`, not `1`.
 - Initializes Bash constants to keep track of directories, time limits, task limits, etc.
 - Defines user meta-commands: